TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 Use Botty on Slack
 ==================

-Once your push to Gerrit_ goes through, you will recieve a URL for your new change.
+Once your push to Gerrit_ goes through, you will receive a URL for your new change.
 If you are on `Slack <https://typo3.slack.com>`__ you can now advertise your new change in the
 `#typo3-cms-coredev <https://typo3.slack.com/messages/C03AM9R17/convo/C03AM9R17-1520857790.000310/>`__